This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 For the symptoms, certain stages depend on the growth of the insects.
 The adult fly initiates infestations.
 Before laying eggs, the female flies feed by making punctures in the leaves and sucking up the exuding sap, which causes distinctive lines of white dots on the foliage.

-After the adult flies do the initial damage, the next damage is caused by the maggots (larvae) and the pupae.
+After the adult flies do the initial damage, the subsequent injury is caused by the maggots (larvae) and the pupae.
 The larvae are white, headless maggots without legs.
 They make tunnels in their host plants’ foliage, stems, and bulbs.
 The cylindrical brown pupae are about 3mm long and embedded in the stems and bulbs.

-The first problem you most likely will notice is that the leaves become distorted, start dying, and no longer grow in the normal straight and upwards manner; some leaves will lie on the ground.
+The first problem you most likely will notice is that the leaves become distorted, start dying, and no longer grow normally straight and upwards; some leaves will lie on the ground.

-Another worthy thing to note is that the leaves have small, light green/grey marks on it in rows down the foliage – these are the points at which the fly stage of this pest feed on the sap.
+Another worthy thing to note is that the leaves have minor, light green/grey marks in rows down the foliage – these are the points at which the fly stage of this pest feed on the sap.

 Allium leaf-mining fly lifecycle